fenago/Grokking-Deep-Learning/Lab_1.md

 Now that you know you want to take one input datapoint and output one prediction, you can create a neural network.
 Because you have only one input datapoint and one output datapoint, you’re going to build a network with a single knob mapping from the input point to the output.
-(Abstractly, these “knobs” are actually called weights, and I’ll refer to them as such from here on out.)
-So, without further ado, here’s your first neural network, with a single weight mapping from the input “# toes” to the output “win?”:
+(Abstractly, these "knobs" are actually called weights, and I’ll refer to them as such from here on out.)
+So, without further ado, here’s your first neural network, with a single weight mapping from the input "# toes" to the output "win?":

 ![](./images_3/4.png)